Hostinger vs GreenGeeks 2026: Which Web Host Is Actually Worth Your Money?

 Core Features & Performance

-Winner: Hostinger (performance), GreenGeeks (backup reliability)
+Winner: Hostinger (raw speed), GreenGeeks (backup frequency)

 Integrations